Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/authentication.md

 <br clear="all"/>

 ### Authentication process
-To authenticate when using the Task API an Http header should be supplied named "Ocp-Apim-Subscription-Key".
-In the Demo API any Guid on the form xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx can be used.
-However, it is important to always use the same Guid for one user since the Guid will identify the "owner" of the Task.
+To authenticate when using the `Task` API an http header should be supplied named `Ocp-Apim-Subscription-Key`.
+In the demo version of the API any guid on the form `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` can be used.
+However, it is important to always use the same guid for one user since the guid will identify the "owner" of the `Task`.

 #### Requesting access
 TBD